 “Even hours after his death, the keys that he used to let himself in the house as he was shot and killed hung in the door – a reminder to his family of how close he was to safety,” the attorney noted.

 Federal and local authorities investigate

-Even though the shooting did not involve a Columbus Police officer, the Columbus Police Critical Incident Response Team is the primary agency investigating the shooting because it occurred in Columbus.
+Even though the shooting did not involve a Columbus Police officer, the Columbus Police Critical Incident and Response Team is the primary agency investigating the shooting because it occurred in Columbus.